 The Calvinists take the position that, since God chose to save someone because he/she was one of the “elect,” it is therefore impossible for that person to walk away from God and lose their salvation.
 If a person backslides into sin, their judgment call is that he never really was saved in the first place, regardless of how long he had served the Lord and how righteous his life may have been up until that point.

 The OSAS folks believe that, if we can choose to walk away and lose our eternal reward, then that choice constitutes a “work” and therefore any system of theology that states otherwise is based upon works rather than grace.
 This is totally faulty logic.
 If a choice to submit to Jesus’ lordship is an acceptance of His grace, why would a choice reversing that decision suddenly turn into works?
-But that is my only beef with OSAS and at the end of the day, OSAS is where I personally stand.
+But that is my only beef with OSAS and at the end of the day, OSAS is where I personally stand with the sole exception described later in this section (you’ll know which it is when you read it).

 Arminianism believes that because we have a free will through which we accepted Christ and gained salvation, that same free will allows us to walk away and lose it.
 This is a logical extension of their emphasis on free will and, if our free will was the only factor, they’d be correct.
 However, focussing on free will to the exclusion of all other factors neatly ignores the fly-in-their-doctrinal-ointment fact I just mentioned a couple of paragraphs ago: we are adopted sons and daughters, not merely followers.